Horsham: Railway

+Buses

+Bus services are provided by Metrobus, Stagecoach South and Compass Travel; destinations include Brighton, Crawley, Gatwick Airport, Dorking, Guildford, Worthing, Pulborough, Burgess Hill, Storrington and Haywards Heath.

 Road

-Horsham lies at the junction of three main routes with the dual carriageway A24 running north to south route from London and Dorking to Worthing.
+Horsham lies at the junction of three main routes, with the dual carriageway A24 running north to south route from London and Dorking to Worthing.
 The A264 links Horsham to Crawley and the M23 to the east by a modern dual carriageway and to the A29 to the west.
 The A281 runs between Guildford and Brighton.

-Bus services are provided by Metrobus, Stagecoach South, Arriva Southern Counties and Compass Travel.